 High ankle sprains are most commonly associated with external rotation injuries.
 External rotation forces the talus to rotate laterally and push the fibula away from tibia that may lead to

-- Increased compressive stresses seen by the tibia
+- Increased compressive stresses are seen by the tibia

 - Increased risk of lateral subluxation of the distal fibula